 The Meridian Star

-The accomplishments of more than 120 graduating high school seniors representing East Mississippi and West Alabama will be highlighted during the annual Salute to Outstanding Minority Youth Program.
+For more than three decades, the members of Zeta Phi Beta Sorority Inc. Delta Nu Zeta Chapter, have recognized the accomplishments of select graduating high school seniors representing East Mississippi and West Alabama during their annual Salute to Outstanding Minority Youth Program.

 In addition to highlighting the accomplishments of outstanding minority students, the program also places emphasis on Zeta Phi Beta Sorority's founding principles of scholarship and community service.

-The Salute to Outstanding Minority Students Program has a history of phenomenal keynote speakers – from college presidents, lawyers, doctors, elected officials and inspirational ministers and community leaders.
-Dr. Eric Cook, who currently serves as the Mississippi State Director for Phi Beta Sigma Fraternity Inc., will be the speaker for this year's program.
+During its 32-year history, the Salute to Outstanding Minority Students Program has a history of phenomenal keynote speakers – from college presidents, lawyers, doctors, elected officials and inspirational ministers and community leaders.
+Dr. Stacy Jones, assistant dean of students at the University of Alabama, will take the podium at this year's event.

 Delta Nu Zeta Chapter,